 Nice to see you here!
 I’m Cat Knarr, race and religion writer, bookworm, and novelist.
 I write for publications like Christianity Today, the Huffington Post, RELEVANT, and the Covenant Companion.
 Right now I’m working on a YA sci-fi novel with Jamie Nunn.

 I live in Chicago with my husband Ben and our dog Luna.
-As a multiracial Christian, I have been drawn to stories about faith, diversity, and social justice.
+As a Christian of mixed race, I have been drawn to stories about faith, diversity, and social justice.
 Here’s a glimpse of where my journey has taken me.

 Where I Studied